timgavin/tumblroauth/README.md

 # Tumblr OAuth for Tumblr API v2

+---

+# Update May 18, 2015

+### I created a newer version which incorporates the official Tumblr library and has Twitter OAuth integration too: [@timgavin/twitter-tumblr-oauth](https://github.com/timgavin/twitter-tumblr-oauth)
+---

 ### Example code and screencast for integrating Tumblr OAuth into your PHP project.

 ### Screencast available at http://youtu.be/xdK0dXluKIQ

 ## Installation